DragonDePlatino/Kart-Builder/README.md

 <h3 align="center">
 	<a href="https://github.com/DragonDePlatino/Kart-Builder/releases/latest/download/kart-builder.zip">DOWNLOAD</a>
 </h3>

 An aseprite extension for drawing, previewing and exporting racers for Dr. Robotnik's Ring Racers.

+If you're an existing Kart Maker user and unsure how this matches up, check out a [detailed comparison](docs/COMPARISON.md)!

 ## Table of Contents